Watchmen (2009 film): Music

 Both a soundtrack and excerpts from Tyler Bates' film score were released as albums on March 3, 2009.
 The soundtrack features three songs written by Bob Dylan—"Desolation Row", "All Along the Watchtower", and "The Times They Are a-Changin'"—with only the latter performed by Dylan on the soundtrack.
 It includes some songs mentioned in the comic, such as Simon and Garfunkel's "The Sound of Silence" and Leonard Cohen's "Hallelujah".
-Dylan's "The Times They Are a-Changin'" and "All Along the Watchtower" are also quoted in the graphic novel.
+Dylan's "Desolation Row'" and "All Along the Watchtower" are also quoted in the graphic novel.
 Music by Philip Glass from Koyaanisqatsi plays when Doctor Manhattan is looking back on his life when he arrives on Mars.
 The Introitus of Mozart's Requiem appears at the end of the film.
 "Desolation Row" was covered by My Chemical Romance specially for the film, and the song plays in the end credits.
 The music video was directed by Snyder and features several in-universe references to Watchmen.